DarkHorseReborn/ReadToDo/README.md

 # Instruction
 1. Open the terminal/command line navigate to the folder that you downloaded/clone from github.
+2. If you need test files you could get it from here https://github.com/DarkHorseReborn/ReadToDo/tree/master/TestFile
-2. To Run Application please follow this command: **dotnet ReadToDo.dll**
+3. To Run Application please follow this command: **dotnet ReadToDo.dll**
-3. To Run Unit Test please follow this command: **dotnet vstest UnitTest.dll** If you want to export the unit test report you could add **--logger:trx** after unit test command.
+4. To Run Unit Test please follow this command: **dotnet vstest UnitTest.dll** If you want to export the unit test report you could add **--logger:trx** after unit test command.